ogarcia/docker-supysonic/README.md

 Supysonic comes with an optional [daemon service][7] to perfom several tasks as library background scans or enable jukebox mode.
-The daemon is disabled by default in this Docker image, but you can enable it setting the Docker variable `SUPYSONIC_DAEMON_ENABLED` to `true`.
+The daemon is disabled by default in this container image, but you can enable it setting the container variable `SUPYSONIC_DAEMON_ENABLED` to `true`.

 If you don't use jukebox mode and don't want to have a running process wasting resources simply leave the variable as default and run the following